dimitrywilladsen/PFA-Pro/README.md

-# PFA-Pro

-PFA Pro is your personal coach for the Navy PFA.
-Built for the 2026 standards, it calculates your BCA waist-to-height ratio and creates a custom plan to get you within standards.
-No more guessing—it turns your calorie goals into actual meal prep measurements so you can focus on crushing the PRT.
-Always mission ready.

 # ⚓ PFA Pro™ | Mission Readiness Command

 **PFA Pro™** is the premier tactical coach for the U.S. Navy Physical Fitness Assessment.
 Built for 2026 standards, it bridges the gap between BCA compliance and performance-driven logistics.
 No more guessing—just mission-ready results.